yhs666/mc-docs.zh-cn/articles/networking/scripts/virtual-network-cli-sample-route-traffic-through-nva.md

   --admin-username azureadmin \
   --generate-ssh-keys

-# <a name="get-the-private-ip-address-from-the-vm-for-the-user-defined-route"></a>从 VM 获取用户定义的路由的专用 IP 地址。
+# Get the private IP address from the VM for the user-defined route.
 Fw1Ip=$(az vm list-ip-addresses \
   --resource-group $RgName \
   --name MyVm-Firewall \
   --query [].virtualMachine.network.privateIpAddresses[0] --out tsv)

-# <a name="create-route-table-for-the-frontend-subnet"></a>创建 FrontEnd 子网的路由表。
+# Create route table for the FrontEnd subnet.
 az network route-table create \
   --name MyRouteTable-FrontEnd \
   --resource-group $RgName

-# <a name="create-a-route-for-traffic-from-the-front-end-to-the-back-end-subnet-through-the-firewall-vm"></a>创建一个路由，该路由适用于通过防火墙 VM 从前端子网发往后端子网的流量。
+# Create a route for traffic from the front-end to the back-end subnet through the firewall VM.
 az network route-table route create \
   --name RouteToBackEnd \
   --resource-group $RgName \